 The concept is a good one.
-Give decks of playing cards to inmates in prisons and jails, and on eachhomicide card print the photographs and facts having to do with unsolved homicides.
+Give decks of playing cards to inmates in prisons and jails, and on each card print the photographs and facts having to do with unsolved homicides.
 Who better to ask for anonymous clues than criminals?

 It has been a highly successful program thus far in Florida, with two homicide cases solved and six fugitives arrested.
 Other states have followed suit (so to speak) to implement the program, which is relatively inexpensive, in their correctional facilities to help with cold cases.
 Now, the state of New York has started to use the playing cards in the hopes of reviving some cold cases.